rossdrew/emuRox/README.md

  The plan was to develop this, a larger personal project, in a TDD (Test Driven Development) centric way.
 This means writing failing tests that describe functionality then writing that functionality to make the tests pass and iteratively writing a complete application.
  This larger personal project that you are now looking at I am using to test out other technologies and resources.
 Here is a list of those that I am using or have used along the way:-

- - [Trello](https://trello.com) for work breakdown, starting with all tasks to get a functioning 6502 with some added work for a [compiler](https://github.com/rossdrew/emuRox/commits/assembler) and [Debugger](https://github.com/rossdrew/emuRox/tree/master/src/main/java/com/rox/emu/P6502/dbg).
+ - [Trello](https://trello.com) for work breakdown and project management.
  - [Java](https://www.java.com/)/[JUnit](http://junit.org/junit4/) for basic functionality tests.
  - [junit-quickcheck](https://www.google.co.uk/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwjq4-PF-aPSAhWHDsAKHV17BCIQFggaMAA&url=https%3A%2F%2Fgithub.com%2Fpholser%2Fjunit-quickcheck&usg=AFQjCNE37M0yEi68OG8Hr7y1MDoJwcLOaQ&sig2=AUpnbmKM5Sk9efhw1r-bKw&bvm=bv.147448319,d.d2s) for property-based testing.
  - [Groovy](http://www.groovy-lang.org/)/[Spock](http://spockframework.org/) for [data-driven tests](https://en.wikipedia.org/wiki/Data-driven_testing) .
 For covering various variations of class creation and method use in a clear, concise way.
 GitHub shield using [TravisCI](https://travis-ci.org/).